Improved Quality & Reduced Costs

 - During ageing - Proteins, phenolics, tannins and polysaccharides combine in various ways depending on the nature of the wine, leading to amorphous hazes and/or deposits.

-- Exposure to cold temperature - Bitartrate instability at low temperatures, can lead to significant deposits of tartrate crystals, which are harmless but can have an appearance similar to glass in white wines.
+- At low temperature - Bitartrate instability at low temperatures, can lead to significant deposits of tartrate crystals, which are harmless but can have an appearance similar to glass in white wines.

 Increasing Yields and Reducing Waste